1twalters01/Obsidian/Computer Science/Languages/TypeScript/1. TypeScript Core/1) Getting started/4) Additional Tooling.md

 Prettier is a formatter.
 These reformat your code in one pass, however they can't find or fix bugs.

 1) Run the command `pnpm add --save-dev --save-exact prettier`
-2) Create a json  file named `.prettierrc.json` where you will add your settings.
-An example set of settings are as follows
+2) Create a file named `.prettierrc.json` where you will add your settings.
+An example set of settings are as follows:
 ```json
 {
   "semi": true,